 Where My Favorites Go

-While most of my photographs live on an external drive (as I mentioned in yesterday’s poll), a small portion of my favorites have found their way into photo books and albums.
+While most of my photographs live on an external drive, a small portion of my favorites have found their way into photo books and albums.
 They’re arranged on pages and snuggled up next to words explaining the moment frozen within the image and how it matters to me.
 And these albums and photo books take up space in my library (I have a serious thing for books), forming a collection of important experiences in my family’s lives.

 In other words, I am pulled to be more intentional about the “why?” and “what?” of my photos and words.
 And, I keep wondering: